 Unpaid time offs are also called vacation leave options.
 Vacation or paid holidays are typically extended periods of time during which an employee can take off from work.
 He is entitled to this leave, even if he is not planning to return to work after the holidays.
 Many companies, however, may opt for holidays, which last for a number of days rather than a single paid time off.
 This kind of holiday is normally very expensive.

-Most European countries make special provisions for their workers on their holidays.
+Most countries make special provisions for their workers on their holidays.
 All these employers give holiday premium insurance to their employees.
 This insurance is meant to cover the cost of travelling during holidays.
 In most cases, the period covered is one week in all.
 The premium amount of these policies covers the expenses such as: hotel accommodation, meals, travel insurance, car rental, and other necessary expenses incurred during holidays.